azvoleff/so-simple-theme/research.md

 ---

 ## Research Interests
-* Land-use and land-cover change
+* Land use and land cover change
-* Population, health, and environment approaches to conservation
+* Spatial statistics and modeling
-* Feedbacks between climate variability and change and human systems
+* Using big data to study human-environment systems
-* Methodologies for studying coupled human-environment systems
+* Landscape ecology and conservation

 ## Current Work
 I am working with the [Tropical Ecology Assessment and Monitoring (TEAM)